QuizeCapital/UniversalModules/README.md

 # Project Modules

-The repository contains global modules that are called by other projects in this GitHub account.
+This repository contains global modules that are called by other projects in this GitHub account.
 Modules like calling , populating or closing a json , excel or pdf file.
 These modules may use external modules as well but they have specified towards this specific use case and generally for Quantitative Analysis.